 The Employment Equity Plan applies only to designated employers and their workers, particularly those workers from designated groups.

 Designated employers include:

 - Employers who employ 50 or more workers

 - Employers who employ less than 50 workers, but has a total annual turnover that is equal to or above the applicable annual turnover of a small business in terms of Schedule 4 of the Employment Equity Act

 - An employer bound by a collective agreement, appointed as a designated employer in terms of the Employment Equity Act

 Our fully qualified team will:

 - Submit your annual reports to the Department of Labour

 - Train employees on Employment Equity issues

-- Assist with establishment of the Employment Equity and Training Committees.
+- Assist with the establishment of the Employment Equity and Training Committees